Kilonova and progenitor properties of merger-driven gamma-ray bursts: Results

 \subsection{Afterglow and kilonova properties}

-\textit{GRB\,150101B} Bayes factor (\figref{Fig:ModelSelectionAndBayes}) comparison shows a preference for a KN originating from an NSBH progenitor with a TH jet structure, but other scenarios cannot be conclusively ruled out.
-The lightcurves in different bands are shown in the \textit{left-panel} of \figref{Fig:150101BAnd160821BLightcurves}, where the \textit{r}-band observations $\sim0.5$ days after the burst onset clearly show an excess with respect to the afterglow flux.
-The afterglow emission is compatible with a slightly off-axis inclination with $\iota=0.20^{+0.11}_{-0.13}$ (rad), in line with previous results \citep{Troja2018GRB150101B}.
-Its high isotropic equivalent kinetic energy $\log(E_0)=52.36^{+0.84}_{-0.71}$ (erg) results in a dimmer KN emission with a total ejected mass of $M_{\rm Total}=0.039^{+0.046}_{-0.018} M_{\odot}$.
+GRB\,150101B Bayes factor (\figref{Fig:ModelSelectionAndBayes}) comparison shows a preference for a KN originating from an NSBH progenitor with a TH jet structure, but other scenarios cannot be conclusively ruled out.
+The light curves in different bands are shown in the left panel of \figref{Fig:150101BAnd160821BLightcurves}, where the r band observations $\sim0.5$ days after the burst onset clearly show an excess with respect to the afterglow flux.
+The afterglow emission is compatible with a slightly off-axis inclination with $\iota=11.46^{+6.30}_{-7.45}$ (deg), in line with previous results \citep{Troja2018GRB150101B}.
+Its high isotropic equivalent kinetic energy, $\log(E_0)=52.36^{+0.84}_{-0.71}$ (erg), results in a dimmer KN emission with a total ejected mass of $M_{\rm Total}=0.039^{+0.046}_{-0.018} M_{\odot}$.

-\textit{GRB\,160821B} is best modeled with a BNS merger and a TH jet structure (\figref{Fig:ModelSelectionAndBayes}), favoring a KN while all other models are strongly disfavored.
-The multi-band lightcurves in \textit{right-panel} of \figref{Fig:150101BAnd160821BLightcurves}, show an excess emission that starts to rise above the afterglow after $\sim1$ day in the optical bands and further peaks in the NIR wavelengths in \textit{F110W}, \textit{Ks} and \textit{H} bands around $\sim3$ days.
-Later, $\gtrsim4$ days the excess emission subsides, and the afterglow again becomes dominant at optical wavelengths, as seen in \textit{r} and \textit{g} band observations.
+GRB\,160821B is best modeled with a BNS merger and a TH jet structure (\figref{Fig:ModelSelectionAndBayes}), favoring a KN while all other models are strongly disfavored.
+The multiband light curves in the right panel of \figref{Fig:150101BAnd160821BLightcurves}, show an excess emission that starts to rise above the afterglow after $\sim1$ day in the optical bands and further peaks in the NIR wavelengths in the F110W, Ks, and H bands around $\sim3$ days.
+Subsequently (at $\gtrsim4$ days) the excess emission subsides and the afterglow again becomes dominant at optical wavelengths, as seen in r and g band observations.
 We note that the total ejected mass of GRB\,160821B is the lowest of the entire sample, with $M_{\rm Total}=0.014\pm{0.003} M_{\odot}$ \citep[compatible with ][]{Troja2019MNRAS,Lamb2019ApJ160821B,Rastinejad2025} and the faint afterglow is described by a low $\log(E_0)=50.52^{+0.50}_{-0.25}$ (erg), resulting in a brighter KN in contrast to GRB\,150101B.
 The $\Phi=70\pm{7}$ (deg) is indicative of large amounts of lanthanide-rich ejecta.
-We find that GRB\,160821B has an off-axis inclination $\iota=0.30^{+0.05}_{-0.07}$ (rad) consistent with previous work \citep{Troja2019MNRAS}.
+We find that GRB\,160821B has an off-axis inclination of $\iota=17.19^{+2.86}_{-4.01}$ (deg), consistent with the literature \citep{Troja2019MNRAS}.